-employment within two years of a "Change in Control" (unless such termination is because of death or disability, by the Company for "Cause" as defined in the Change in Control Agreements), a lump sum severance payment equal to 225% times the sum of (i) his current annual salary and (ii) the average of the annual bonuses paid to him during the three years immediately preceding the year in which the change in control occurs.
-In the case of Mr. Brian J. Lipke, upon the occurrence of a Change in Control, whether or not such Change in Control results in a termination of his employment, he is entitled to receive a lump sum severance payment equal to 350% times the sum of (i) his current annual salary and (ii) the highest annual bonus paid to him during the three years immediately preceding the year in which the change in control occurs.
+Change in Control Agreements will be reduced by an am ount equal to the second half of the payments such Executive Officer is entitled to receive pursuant to his Stay Agreement.
+In the case of Brian J. Lipke, upon the occurrence of a Change in Control, whether or not such Change in Control results in a termination of his employment, he is entitled to receive a lump sum severance payment equal to 350% times the sum of (i) his current annual salary and (ii) the highest annual bonus paid to him during the three years immediately preceding the year in which the change in control occurs.
 The Change in Control Agreements define such total cash compensation to include amounts deferred at the option of the executive.
 The payments and benefits payable in the event of a Change in Control are not subject to any limitations that would prevent them from being considered "excess parachute payments" subject to excise tax payments or corporate deduction disallowance under the Code.
 Therefore, such lump sum severance payments could require excise tax payments on the part of the executive, and result in a deduction disallowance on the part of the Company.
 In such instance, the impact of the excise tax payments on the executive would be reimbursed to the executive by the Company, including taxes the executive would incur on the reimbursement itself.
 The events that trigger a Change in Control under the Change in Control Agreements include (i) the acquisition of 30% or more of the Company's outstanding Common Stock by certain persons, (ii) certain changes in the membership of the Company's Board of Directors, (iii) certain mergers or consolidations, (iv) certain sales or transfers of substantially all of the Company's assets and (v) the approval of the shareholders of the Company of a plan of dissolution or liquidation.